-1. This Act may be cited as the Control of Plants Act.
+1. This Act is the Control of Plants Act 1993.

 Interpretation

 - 2. In this Act, unless the context otherwise requires - "authorised analyst" means any person appointed by the Director-General as an authorised analyst under section 3(3); - "authorised officer" means any person appointed by the Director-General as an authorised officer under section 3(2);